jamesnulliu/VSC-CMake-CXX-Project-Template/README.md

 ### 1.2.
 Windows with MSVC

 If you are using Windows, first install [Visual Studio](https://visualstudio.microsoft.com/) **IN DEFAULT INSTALLATION PATH**, and then choose the `Desktop development with C++` workload.

+vcpkg, CMake and Ninja will be installed automatically by Visual Studio Installer.

 ### 1.3.
 Windows with MinGW